sridharmanohar/Design-Patterns/Spring-Security-Running-Notes.md

         * Allows users to authenticate with form based login
         * Allows users to authenticate with HTTP Basic authentication
         * The Java Configuration equivalent of closing an XML tag is expressed using the and() method
+        * **what does authorizeRequests() signify??**
+        * **what is http basic authentication**??
-    * We have to override this method to HttpSecurity for our application otherwise the default config will be effective.
+    * We have to override this method to customize HttpSecurity for our application otherwise the default config will be effective.
     * by the way, HttpSecurity is a final class in the same top-level package as that of WebSecurityConfigurerAdapter and it allows configuring web based security for http request.
 5. **Java Configuration and Form Login**
-    * You might be wondering where the login form came from when you were prompted to log in, since we made no mention of any HTML files or JSPs
+    * In case of a webapp, you might be wondering where the login form came from when you were prompted to log in, since we made no mention of any HTML files or JSPs
     * Since Spring Security’s default configuration does not explicitly set a URL for the login page, Spring Security generates one automatically
     * While the automatically generated log in page is convenient to get up and running quickly, most applications will want to provide their own log in page.
 To do so we can update our configuration as seen below:
     *protected void configure(HttpSecurity http) throws Exception {*